chaoss/wg-package-metadata/docs/attribute_analysis/drafts/source-code-url-analysis.md

 - **URL format support**: URLs derived from module paths (e.g., `github.com/user/repo` becomes `https://github.com/user/repo`)
 - **Location**: Not declared in `go.mod`.
 The module path itself encodes the repository location.
 Repository metadata is displayed on pkg.go.dev but not stored in module files.
 - **Fallback fields**:
-  - Primary: HTML-scraped from pkg.go.dev page (`.UnitMeta-repo a` link element)
+  - Primary: HTML-scraped from pkg.go.dev page (which displays repository links)
-  - Fallback: `UrlParser.try_all(module_path)` - algorithmically derives repository URL from the module path
+  - Fallback: Algorithmically derive repository URL from the module path itself
-  - Both `repository_url` and `homepage` are set to the same value
+  - Both `repository_url` and `homepage` typically use the same value
 - **Notes**: Go's approach is unique—the module path IS the repository location.
 The `go.mod` file contains no separate repository field.
 Tools must either parse the module path or scrape pkg.go.dev to obtain a full URL.

 ### JavaScript Ecosystem — npm